 You can stream Big Ten Network live on a Roku, Apple TV, Amazon Fire TV, Firestick, an iPhone, tablet or game consoles like XBox One and Nintendo Switch.

-A subscription costs $54.99 per month, and lets you sign into the BTN TV app.
-Sign up for Hulu with Live TV and see if it’s a good fit.
+A subscription costs $64.99 per month, and lets you sign into the BTN TV app.

 If Hulu isn’t your thing, that’s fine.
 Keep reading.

 How can I get Big Ten Network without Comcast, Xfinity?

 It’s time for you to learn how to cut the cord if you’re a college football fan.

 Why?
 Because Comcast has an on-again, off-again relationship with BTN.
 A couple years ago, Big Ten Network was dropped across 29 states from Comcast’s basic cable package.
 That meant paying more to get Big Ten Network with Comcast.

 You may also remember of the channel blackout scare that happened on the eve of college football season.